Fox-ML-infrastructure/Fox-v1-infra/COMMERCIAL_LICENSE.md

 - Any other information designated as confidential by Licensor

 **Security Requirements:**
-Licensee must implement reasonable technical and administrative safeguards to protect the Software and prevent unauthorized access, use, or disclosure.
+Licensee must implement reasonable technical and administrative safeguards (consistent with industry-standard practices for protecting proprietary software) to protect the Software and prevent unauthorized access, use, or disclosure.
+Such safeguards shall include, at minimum: (i) access controls limiting Software access to Authorized Users, (ii) secure storage of Software and related credentials, and (iii) measures to prevent unauthorized copying or distribution.

 **Breach Notification:**
 Licensee must notify Licensor immediately upon discovery of any unauthorized use, disclosure, or breach of security related to the Software.